-The options for eoc (8260/8261) are off (no loopback), B1 (eoc loopback on the first B-channel), B2 (eoc loopback on the second B-channel), B1+B2 (eoc loopback on the both B-channels), and 2B+D (eoc loopback on both the B-channels and the D-channel).
+The options are B1 (loopback on the first B-channel), B2 (loopback on the second B-channel) and B1+B2 (loopback on the both B-channels).

 If the loopback is directed toward the DSL or U interface, the loopback pattern selected will not start until the U-ST parameter on the test screen shows the status of actv.
 (See the test section below for further information about the U-ST parameter).